-Formation of a proposal: Based on the discussion a formal decision proposal on the issue is presented to the group by the presenter and the Chair/Co-Chairs or Vice-Chair.
+Formation of a proposal: Based on the discussion a formal decision proposal on the issue is presented to the group by the presenter and the (co-)chair(s) or vice-chair.

-Call for consensus: The facilitator of the decision-making body calls for consensus on the proposal.
-Each member of the group is asked to clearly state their intention to agree, disagree or modify the proposal.
-For visual representation of various positions at the time of a decision during the consensus-building process, see Figure 2.
+Call for decision position: The co-chairs or designees of the decision-making body calls for decision position on the proposal under the specified decision rule (primary or secondary).
+Each member of the group is asked to clearly state their position on the proposal.
+For visual representation of various positions at the time of a decision during the decision-making process, see Figure 2.

-Identification and addressing of concerns: If consensus is not achieved, each dissenter presents their concerns on the proposal, potentially starting another round of discussion to address or clarify the concern.
-The dissenting party/parties will supply an alternative proposal or a process for generating one, so any unique or shared concerns with proceeding with consensus can be addressed.
-To allow time for resolution of the concern, a consensus decision will be sought at the next meeting of the PSC, MB, GIT or Workgroup.
+Identification and addressing of concerns: If the decision rule is not achieved, each dissenter presents their concerns on the proposal, potentially starting another round of discussion to address or clarify the concern.
+The dissenting party/parties will supply an alternative proposal, suggest status quo, or a process for generating one, so any unique or shared concerns with proceeding with consensus can be addressed.
+To allow time for resolution of the concern, a decision may be sought at the next meeting of the PSC, GT or Workgroup.

 Modification of the proposal: The proposal is amended in an attempt to address the concerns of the decision makers.
-The process then returns to the call for consensus.
-If consensus again cannot be reached, the decision is sent to the next level in the organization.
+The process then returns to the call for decision.

+If consent cannot be reached after several iterations, the members will be asked to vote on their position and use the supermajority to determine the decision.
+The co-chairs of the decision-making body calls for a support/oppose position on the proposal.
+Each member of the group is asked to clearly state their position on the proposal.

+Decision Making via Email: If after the discussion and modification of a proposal, members need additional time to obtain their entity position, decision positions can be acquired via email to finalize a decision that will be publicly documented in the “Actions and Decisions” document available on the CBP Website and in the repository of decisions made by the partnership.

+Documenting Decisions:

+The CBPO is responsible for coordinating with respective decision-making bodies to clearly document all decisions, including the decision rules applied and, when appropriate, the gradient of agreement reflected in the discussion.
+The CBPO is responsible for maintaining a live database that tracks the decision-process and outcome of each decision will be posted publicly, along with the method of decision-making used.
+When formal votes are conducted, the results will be included in a decision log on the group page.
+Any dissenting views or reservations will also be recorded when relevant.
+To ensure transparency and clarity, the outcomes of all decisions will be summarized both on the individual group pages and in a consolidated summary table of that group’s decisions.

 Figure 2.
-University of Maryland Consensus Decision-Making Continuum
+University of Maryland Decision-Making Continuum